Here’s everything you need to know about Budget 2025

 Don't forget...

-We're all about saving you money here at bonkers.ie so if the Budget didn't quite do it for your personal finances, remember that you could save HUNDREDS of euro on your household bills right now by switching with bonkers.ie!
+We're all about saving you money here at bonkers.ie so if the Budget didn't quite do it for your personal finances, remember that you could save HUNDREDS of euro on your household bills right now by switching provider on bonkers.ie!

-Whether you’re looking for cheaper energy, faster broadband, better insurance cover or a lower mortgage rate, we can help.
+Whether you’re looking for cheaper energy, faster broadband, a higher savings rate, better insurance cover or a lower mortgage rate, we can help.